vogueversestudio-sys/interview-sdet-qa/08_Review_SQL_Questions.md

 ORDER BY avg_salary DESC;
 ```

-**💬 How to say it in an interview:**
-> "I use aggregate functions a lot in database validation.
-For example, at Office Depot, after running a test that creates 10 orders, I would run a COUNT query to verify exactly 10 orders were inserted into the database.
-Or after a price update, I'd use SUM to verify the total order value matches the expected amount.
-COUNT(*) counts everything including NULLs, but COUNT(column) skips NULL values — that distinction trips people up."

-**⚡ Key Points:**
-- COUNT(*) counts ALL rows including NULLs; COUNT(column) skips NULLs
-- NULL values are ignored in SUM, AVG, MAX, MIN — only COUNT(*) includes them
-- Always use with GROUP BY when you need results per category

 ---

 ## Q4.
 What is GROUP BY?

 **Simple Answer:**
-GROUP BY takes rows that have the same value in a column and groups them together.
+GROUP BY is something I use constantly for data validation.GROUP BY takes rows that have the same value in a column and groups them together.
 You then apply an aggregate function (COUNT, SUM, AVG) to each group.

 ```sql
 -- How many employees are in each department?